-I standardised on existing bolts of 9” length.
+I standardised on the existing bolts of 9” length used by the Automatic bow.
 Being Magazine fed, every inch of additional bolt length increases the overall stock length.
 The downside being that 9” bolts are easily lost..

 The magazine is loaded by feeding bolts into its base; similar to loading a pump shotgun.
 The system works beyond expectations and ensures fletchings are correctly lined up.

 The use of a capstan using old compound cables to draw / cock the bow works very well and is cheaper and lighter than the toothed belts / sprockets of the Mk 2 Automatic bow.